amprasanna/iot-gateway-samples/java/advanced-gateway-sample/README.md

 * Run the sample using the following command,

     `mvn exec:java -Dexec.mainClass="com.ibm.iotf.sample.gateway.HomeGatewaySample"`

-**Note:** If there is an Error, try extracting the ibmwiotp.jar present in target/classes directory to the same location and run again.
-Remember the jar must be extracted in the same location.

 * In order to control one or more devices, you need to start the **HomeApplication** present in the project.